steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ### Issues
     Solver
         Review all experimental processing.
-            Document Solver defaults as active settings (no Web UI).

-        Hide the attenuation function in the UI and Explorer?
-        Fix to (10%, 0.9) per published research?

         Evalute NumPy gradients and divergence.
             Why do NumPy gradients lose the ridges in the Test model?